 You might think the mysterious island you see just through the mist of the bay (Keelung Islet) is Keelung’s closest island, but that title actually goes to Heping (Peace) Island.
 Known as Sheliao Island in the past, Heping Island was the area’s earliest development zone before Fujian immigrants came to northern Taiwan, and it has had a rich history since 1626.
-The Wangye boat is located in Sheling Temple, 300 meters from the Peace Bridge of Heping Island, where you can catch a beautiful view of Cheng-Bing fishery port and ruins of the Agena Shipyard.
+The Wangye boat procession begins at the Sheling Temple, 300 meters from the Peace Bridge of Heping Island, where you can catch a beautiful view of Cheng-Bing fishery port and ruins of the Agena Shipyard.
 This all takes place in the old Keelung area, between the mountains and the sea.

 This “royal highness” boat procession is not known by most people living in other parts of Keelung.
 In addition to being an important patron to goddess of the sea (Matsu), Wangye is also important to fishermen.
 The most famous Wangye ritual in Taiwan is the Donggang Wangye Worshipping Ceremony, and its grandeur may match that of the Keelung Ghost Festival.
 Wangye need to take Wangye boats during the procession, and this ritual helps remove bad luck and bless the fishermen’s harvest.